Around two months ago, Dear Husband and I took a trip to Dubuque, Iowa.

 - Dip the floured chicken into the egg mixture until completely coated.
 Shake off any excess egg, however make sure there is no uncoated tapioca flour showing.

 - Carefully place the egged chicken into the almond flour mixture.
 Press the almond mixture onto both sides of the chicken.
-Repeat with the remaining chicken breasts.
+Repeat with the remaining chicken breasts and tenders.

 - Preheat oven to 350°F.